 There is an abundance of free online services, which attempt to offer you document translation services.
 These systems can prove useful when seeking a basic understanding of what another person has written in a foreign language; however, it is not a good idea to rely on machine translation for your personal documents.
 Online translation programs lack necessary cultural knowledge, and syntax command, leading to poorly translated content.

-To learn more about the differences between machine and human translation, check out this blog post.
+Click here to learn more about the differences between machine and human translation.

 Hire A Professional For Best Results

 As we discussed above, there is a plethora of free online translation services, which attempt to provide free document translation.
 However, if you want to ensure that you receive an accurate and culturally competent translation, there is no substitute for a living, breathing language expert.
 An experienced translator has years of experience to draw upon.
 Try and research potential translation partners fully, and ensure they can meet and exceed your expectations.